digitopvn/diginext-actions/README.md

-# diginext-actions
+# dxup-actions

-Run Github Actions to deploy apps to Diginext platform or any Kubernetes clusters.
+Run Github Actions to deploy apps to DXUP platform or any Kubernetes clusters.

 ## Inputs